Avigdor Eskin: Political activities

 Eskin was a founder of Israeli New Right movement together with the former MK Michael Kleiner and was behind the alliance between the Israeli right and American conservatives, led by senator Jesse Helms.
 Additionally, he organised the arms supply to the anti-communist guerrillas in Nicaragua.
 The most controversial of his activities was his support of the White regime in South Africa due to its staunch anti-communist politics, until its collapse in the early 1990s.

 Eskin lead many demonstrations against Prime Minister Yitzak Rabin in 1995, in response to the Oslo Accords.
 He was among the most vocal protesters against the Oslo accords.

 In May 2005, Eskin won a slander case that he filed against Barry Chamish.
 He later described Chamish as "heavy drinking person, who sucked his theories from the bottle".

+On the 2nd of February, 2017, Eskin put out an article stating that he knew employees of a private intelligence firm Jellyfish formed by former Blackwater employees having had made contact with Michael Flynn.

 Feud with Avigdor Lieberman

 Eskin was actively involved in public criticism against the leader of Israel Beteynu party and later Finance Minister Avigdor Lieberman.
-This was part of a long-running feud between Avigdor Eskin and Avigdor Lieberman - with Eskin describing Lieberman as a "leftist".
+This was part of a long-running feud between Avigdor Eskin and Avigdor Lieberman—with Eskin describing Lieberman as a "leftist".